hvpham-yorku/project-group_11/doc/sprint2/documents/sprint2.md

 2. Create a Sign Up page for the User.
 (Combination of User Study 1 and 2)
 3. Have a verification code sent on the User's email they provided to authenticate the user.
 4. Create a Sign In page for the User.
 5. Create a Home page where the user is directed to once they have signed in with their RideEase account.
+(User Study 3)
+6. Have tabs where we can shift through pages (including a profile page) (User Study 17)

-**17 User Stories to work on:**
+**16 User Stories to work on (Numbers here correspond to the user studies in pb.md):**

 1. As a passenger, I want to create an account and provide my information so that I can use the app’s services.
 (Needs to be updated in Sprint 2)
 2. As a driver, I want to create an account and provide my necessary documents so that I can use the app’s services to find passengers.
 (Needs to be updated in Sprint 2)
 3. As a passenger, I want to set a destination and view the estimated fare so that I know the cost of my ride before booking.
+(Needs to be updated in Sprint 2)
 4. As a driver, I want to view incoming ride requests with passenger information so that I can choose to accept or decline.
 5. As a passenger, I want to see the driver's estimated time of arrival once the ride is booked so that I can prepare for pickup.
-6. As a passenger, I want to be able to track the driver’s location live so that I know the progress of my ride.
-7. As a driver, I want to be able to navigate to the pickup location with the GPS provided in-app for ease of access.
-8. As an admin, I want to be able to view a dashboard showing all active rides so that I can monitor platform activity.
+9. As an admin, I want to be able to view a dashboard showing all active rides so that I can monitor platform activity.
-9. As a passenger, I want the option to rate my driver after the ride is complete so that I can share feedback.
+10. As a passenger, I want the option to rate my driver after the ride is complete so that I can share feedback.
-10. As a driver, I want to be able to review my payments for each ride so that I can track my earnings.
+11. As a driver, I want to be able to review my payments for each ride so that I can track my earnings.
+12. User Story: As a passenger, I want to be able to pre-authorize a payment at the start of my ride so that payment is seamless.
-11. As a driver, I want a confirmation of payment after each completed ride to ensure I receive accurate compensation.
+13. As a driver, I want a confirmation of payment after each completed ride to ensure I receive accurate compensation.
-12. As an admin, I want to be able to review any complaints or feedback from users to ensure quality service.
+14. As an admin, I want to be able to review any complaints or feedback from users to ensure quality service.
-13. As a passenger, I want to receive notifications if my driver is delayed so that I can adjust my plans.
+15. As a passenger, I want to receive notifications if my driver is delayed so that I can adjust my plans.
-14. As a driver, I want to see an option to log out of the app so that I can securely end my session.
+16. As a driver, I want to see an option to log out of the app so that I can securely end my session.
-15. As a passenger, I want to be able to edit my profile information (such as address or payment details) so that my information remains accurate.
+17. As a passenger, I want to be able to edit my profile information (such as address or payment details) so that my information remains accurate. ((Needs to be updated in Sprint 2))
-16. As an admin, I want to have a way to view user documents for background checks, ensuring user verification.
+18. As an admin, I want to have a way to view user documents for background checks, ensuring user verification.
-17. As a driver, I want to set my availability status (online/offline) so that I only receive ride requests when I’m available.
+19. As a driver, I want to set my availability status (online/offline) so that I only receive ride requests when I’m available.

 **The team consists of 5 members:** Ahmad, Ryan, Hassan, AbdulBasit, and Allen.